Alice Diop

 Alice Diop (born 1979) is a French filmmaker.
-Her films include documentaries about contemporary French society and the legal drama Saint Omer (2022).
+Her films include documentaries about contemporary French society and the feature drama film Saint Omer (2022).

 Early life and education

 Diop was born in 1979 in the northern Parisian commune of Aulnay-sous-Bois.
-Her mother and father, who emigrated from Senegal in the 1960s, worked as a cleaner and an industrial painter respectively.
-One of five siblings, she lived until age 10 in the commune's Cité des 3000 housing project.
-She studied African colonial history at the Sorbonne, visual sociology at the University of Évry, and documentary filmmaking at La Fémis.
+Her mother and father, who emigrated from Senegal in the 1960s, worked as a cleaner and an industrial painter, respectively.
+The family had five children and lived until Diop was ten in the commune's Cité des 3000 housing project.
+After her early schooling, she studied African colonial history at the Sorbonne, visual sociology at the University of Évry, and documentary filmmaking at La Fémis (workshop).